pvigier/pvigier.github.io-jekyll/_posts/2019-07-28-vagabond-2d-light-system.md

 For now, we do not take into account any obstacle for the light.
 We simply draw a square around the light.

 To be able, to take into account walls and have shadows, I use a more complex shape.
-I compute the the set of points that are visible for the light center, this set is called the [visibility polygon](https://en.wikipedia.org/wiki/Visibility_polygon).
+I compute the set of points that are visible for the light center, this set is called the [visibility polygon](https://en.wikipedia.org/wiki/Visibility_polygon).

 There are some good resources on the web that describe algorithms to compute the visibility polygon from naive methods to more elaborate ones.
 Here are two articles that I found useful to gain some intuition: [here](https://www.redblobgames.com/articles/visibility/) and [there](https://ncase.me/sight-and-light/).